wilsonkaya/ember-inspector/README.md

 This includes routes that were auto-generated by Ember, such as 'application_loading' and 'application_error'.

-> The purpose of '\_loading' and '\_error' Routes is to customize what the users
+> '\_loading' and '\_error' are a special kinds of view states called
-> see when they're transitioning between pages; by default, if views are not
+> 'sub-states'; they're what the users see when transitioning between pages.
-> specified for these Routes
+> By default, if you don't specify Templates to sit at those Routes, the app
+> will show the current view state until the next view state is fully loaded
+> (or there is an error).

 Much of this content is similar to the content that you can see on the 'View Tree' tab.